Home Assistant

 sensor: - platform: rest name: Orion Today resource: "https://orionmedia.app/api/machine/summary?token=<your_api_token>" value_template: "{{ value_json.counts.airingToday }}" json_attributes: - next - upNext - today - week scan_interval: 900And a dashboard card that lists the week from it:

-type: markdowncontent: > {% for item in state_attr('sensor.orion_today', 'week') %} - **{{ item.show }}** {{ item.episode }} — {{ item.air_date }} {% endfor %}3.
+type: markdowncontent: > {% for item in state_attr('sensor.orion_today', 'week') %} - **{{ item.show }}** {{ item.episode }} · {{ item.air_date }} {% endfor %}3.
 Writing back: mark watched, trigger a sync

-orion.mark_watched service and button.orion_sync call under the hood:
+orion.mark_watched service and button.orion_sync call:

 Payload shapes are in the endpoint reference.

-4. Android home-screen widget via HA
+4. Android home screen widget via HA

 Section titled “4.
-Android home-screen widget via HA”The HA Companion App can place any sensor (including sensor.orion_today) in
+Android home screen widget via HA”The HA Companion App can place any sensor (including sensor.orion_today) in

-an Android widget: long-press the home screen → Widgets → Home Assistant →
+an Android widget: long press the home screen → Widgets → Home Assistant →

 Sensor/Template.
 That said, Orion’s own

-tap-to-open — if you have the Orion app installed.
+tap to open, if you have the Orion app installed.